-(i) Valuation of Post-employment Defined Benefit Obligation
+(g) Valuation of Post-employment Defined Benefit

-The determination of the Company's obligation and cost of post-employment defined benefit is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
-Those assumptions include, among others, discount rates and salary rate increases.
-A significant change in any of these actuarial assumptions may generally affect the recognized expense, other comprehensive income or losses and the carrying amount of the retirement benefit obligation in the next reporting period.
+The determination of the Group's obligation and cost of post-employment benefit is dependent on the selection of certain assumptions used by an actuary in calculating such amounts.
+Those assumptions include, among others, discount rates and salary increase rate.
+A significant change in any of these actuarial assumptions may generally affect the recognized expense, other comprehensive income or losses and the carrying amount of the Retirement Benefit Obligation in the next reporting period.